wonderfan/blockchain/tendermint/essay/store.md

 The store information contains two parts: its name and commit id.
 The commit id is struct type and includes other information.The commit id is made of version and hash.
 The commit info has one-to-many relationship with store info.
 The store info has one-to-one relationship with commit id.

+We can use code statement to verify whether the struct type implements the target interface.
+The tree data structure can also be used as storage mechanism.
+It is one data form and storage on top of memory.
+When the system is out of rage, the data are gone and lost.

+The final target is to construct store onject.
+Before we achieve the target, the tree object should be created at the first step.
+The tree package gives us all kinds of tree implementations we can use.
+Our store is built atop of tree functionality.